tekanoma/GoStreamRecord/README.md

 - Manage and add multiple users for webUI login
 - Add new streamers without restarting the recorder
 - View active recorders
+- Watch live streams directly in the web UI

 ## Usage